Robustness and fragility of the susceptible-infected-susceptible epidemic models on complex networks: Discussion

-One could naturally wonder if this peculiar characteristics of SIS-$\modstan$ are universal features observed in many other processes constituting a universality class.
-We investigated two slightly different versions of the standard SIS, termed SIS-$\modall$ and SIS-$\modthre$, in which the spontaneous healing with uniform rate and the infection capacity of a vertex increasing unlimitedly with its degree are preserved.
+One could naturally wonder if these peculiar characteristics of SIS-$\modstan$ are universal features observed in many other processes.
+We investigated two slightly different versions of the standard SIS, termed SIS-$\modall$ and SIS-$\modthre$, in which the spontaneous healing and the {unlimited} infection capacity of a vertex are preserved.
 These alternative models present exactly the same thresholds of the SIS-$\modstan$ in both QMF and HMF theories.
 Stochastic simulations on uncorrelated synthetic networks, however, show a dual scenario where the three models have essentially the same vanishing thresholds for $\gamma<5/2$ but disparate results are found for $\gamma>5/2$.
 In particular, a finite threshold is observed for $\gamma>3$ in both modified models, in contrast with the asymptotically null threshold of the standard case.
 This same framework was observed for SIRS model in Ref.~\cite{sander2016}, in which an individual acquires temporary immunity when the agents cannot neither transmit infection nor be infected.
 The dissonance is explained in terms of self-sustained, long-lived activation of hubs for any finite value of $\lambda$~\cite{Boguna2013} that holds for SIS-$\modstan$ but does not for the other models.
 The epidemic lifespan of hubs with the modified dynamics increases slowly (algebraically or logarithmically) with the hub degree in contrast with the exponential increase of the standard case.
-The last one permits the long-range mutual activation/reactivation of hubs~\cite{Boguna2013,sander2016}.
+The last one permits the long-range mutual activation or reactivation of hubs~\cite{Boguna2013,sander2016}.

 We also analyzed the activation mechanisms of the epidemic phase on uncorrelated networks.
 While the activation for SIS-$\modstan$ occurs in the innermost, densely connected core of the network, determined by the largest index of a $k$-core decomposition, for $\gamma<5/2$ and in hubs for $\gamma>5/2$~\cite{Castellano12}, this happens for the whole range of scale-free networks with $2<\gamma<3$ for SIS-$\modall$ and SIS-$\modthre$.
 Absence of a $k$-core organization~\cite{Dorogovtsev2006a} and a short-lived activity in star subgraphs as $\lambda\rightarrow 0$ for $\gamma>3$ suggests that the activation of the epidemic phase in the modified SIS models is collective, involving essentially the whole network~\cite{sander2016}, and occurs at a finite threshold.